$T\bar{T}$ deformation of random matrices: Introduction

 Starting from the flow equation in (\ref{eq:30}) we show in section \ref{sec:3} that in order to have a consistent definition of the $T\bar{T}$ deformation of a random matrix model we must \textit{necessarily} include the contribution from both the perturbative and non-perturbative solutions $H_\pm$.
 We then show the deformation is very naturally defined in terms of the potential $V(M)$ according to

 where $c_\lambda=1/2$ except for $c_{\lambda=0}=1$.
 This provides the perfect setup for studying the behavior of the system when~$\lambda>\lambda_c$.
 As we take~$\lambda$ across its critical value~$\lambda_c$ we observe a shift in the extrema of the potential~$V_\lambda(M)$.
-This triggers a phase transition in the large $N$ spectral density $\rho_0(E)$, which goes from being supported in two disjoint intervals (double-cut) to a single one (single-cut), see figures \ref{fig:1} and \ref{fig:8}.
+This triggers a phase transition in the large $N$ spectral density $\rho_0(E)$, which goes from being supported in two disjoint intervals (double-cut) to a single one (single-cut), see figures~\ref{fig:1} and~\ref{fig:8}.
 This type of transition is very familiar to random matrix models.
 Starting from a typical potential $V(M)$ the phase transition at $\lambda_c$ is of third order and in the same universality class as the Gross-Witten transition in two-dimensional gauge theory \cite{Gross:1980he}.
-Crucially, there is no need to introduce a truncation of the spectrum or any other ad-hoc procedure, as the matrix model has the appropriately structure to deal with the phase transition in a unique and natural way.
+Crucially, there is no need to introduce a truncation of the spectrum or any other ad-hoc procedure, as the matrix model has the appropriate structure to deal with the phase transition in a unique and natural way.
 The reminder of section \ref{sec:3} is devoted to the study of additional features of the deformation (\ref{eq:31}).
-This includes some stability considerations, the deformation of critical potentials and the definition of the deformation for unitary matrix models, see (\ref{eq:52}).
-At the beginning of section \ref{sec:5} we briefly discuss how the deformation in quantum mechanics might be able to deal with the phase transition at $\lambda_c$ in a similar way as done by the matrix model.
+This includes some remarkable stability considerations, the deformation of critical potentials and the definition of the deformation for unitary matrix models (see equation (\ref{eq:52})).